min2ha/ukwa-site/content/target/43501/index.en.md

   "subject": "EU Referendum"
 }

-# Saint, The: St Andrews Student Newspaper: Devil’s Advocate: Should Britain leave the European Union?

 An article which posits two viewpoints about the EU referendum debate: the argument to Leave by Tom Bitirim, the argument to Remain by Emily Allen.